-Chelsea Manning released from prison
+Out of prison, Chelsea Manning looks forward to exploring life as a woman

 Story highlights

-- Amnesty International applauds release, but says fight for whistleblowers isn't over

-- President Barack Obama commuted her sentence before leaving office in January

-(CNN)Chelsea Manning, the former Army intelligence analyst behind one of the largest classified information leaks in US history, was released from military prison early Wednesday morning, an Army spokeswoman said.
+(CNN)Chelsea Manning, the former Army intelligence analyst behind one of the largest leaks of classified information in history, was freed Wednesday morning and is looking forward to growing out her hair and finding out what it means to be a woman, her attorney says.

-She was released from United States Disciplinary Barracks at Fort Leavenworth in Kansas around 3 a.m.
-ET, Lt.
-Col. Jennifer Johnson told CNN.
+As a prisoner at the US Disciplinary Barracks at Fort Leavenworth in Kansas, she had to conform to male grooming standards before her 3 a.m.
+ET release.

+"She has experienced trauma over the past seven years of her confinement and the trauma from those experiences won't just evaporate the day she walks out of prison," said American Civil Liberties Union lawyer Chase Strangio, who represented Manning.

+She clearly looked forward to what life might hold for her outside the military prison walls.

+"For the first time, I can see a future for myself as Chelsea.
+I can imagine surviving and living as the person who I am and can finally be in the outside world," she said in a written statement.
+"I hope to take the lessons that I have learned, the love that I have been given, and the hope that I have to work toward making life better for others."

-Amnesty International, which had campaigned for Manning's release, was quick to applaud the decision.
+Amnesty International, which had campaigned for Manning's release, was quick to applaud her freedom but said the fight was not over.

 "While we celebrate her freedom, we will continue to call for an independent investigation into the potential human rights violations she exposed, and for protections to be put in place to ensure whistleblowers like Chelsea are never again subjected to such appalling treatment," a statement said.

-"I hope to take the lessons that I have learned, the love that I have been given, and the hope that I have to work toward making life better for others."

-Manning remains on active duty status pending the conclusion of her appeals.
-As such, she may be entitled to military benefits, including health care.

 Manning was one of the first service members to access transgender health care benefits under new policy and the first to be approved for gender reassignment surgery in military prison.

-"PVT Manning is statutorily entitled to medical care while on excess leave in an active duty status, pending final appellate review," the Army said in a statement Wednesday.

-"In an active duty status, although in an unpaid status, Manning is eligible for direct care at medical treatment facilities, commissary privileges, Morale Welfare and Recreation privileges, and Exchange privileges."
+The military also allowed her to begin taking hormones in 2013.

+But it didn't come easily.
+Manning launched a hunger strike in September, demanding access to treatment for her gender dysphoria.

+She remained housed at Fort Leavenworth, an all-male Army prison, despite her request to transfer to a civilian women's prison.
+She had to cut her hair, exacerbating her gender dysphoria, Strangio said.
+She felt her situation was so dire that in July she tried to commit suicide.

 Obama's decision to commute Manning's sentence set off harsh criticism from some Republicans and intelligence officials.
 But Obama said she had served a "tough sentence."